 Generally, word count, search intention and conversion rate in connection with the landing page are additional important factors that should be taken into account during keyword research.

-Specifically in the SEA context plays the Cost per Click a role, which circumscribes how much a click of the customer costs in AdWords.
+Specifically in the SEA context, the cost per click plays a role, which describes how much a customer click costs in AdWords.

 Search volume - Describes how often the keyword is searched.